andretietz/retroauth/retroauth-android/README.md

         storeToken(
                 account,
                 tokenType,  // AndroidTokenType
-                token,      // String as you get it from your provider mapOf(
+                token,      // String as you get it from your TokenProvider implementation mapOf(
                         "some-key" to "some-value"
                 )